 This type of survey gives you a great insight into the way employees react to your messages.
 It’s an easy way to find out whether they understand your message and believe in it.

-You can use pulse surveys before, during and right after the merger so you get a better understanding of the success of your M&A communication.
+You can use pulse surveys before, during and right after the merger so you get a better understanding of the success of your organizational change.

 The key here is to survey all your employees so you can evaluate your internal communication at all levels of the organization.

-Include in your surveys a good mix of open-ended and closed-ended questions and ask your employees to rate your internal communication on specific aspects of the merger as well.
+Include in your surveys a good mix of open-ended and closed-ended questions and ask your employees to rate your internal communication efforts.

 Sample Surveys or Focus Groups

-Conducting sample surveys or arranging focus groups is particularly interesting to measure the effectiveness of your internal communication during a merger.
+Conducting sample surveys or arranging focus groups is particularly interesting to measure the effectiveness of your internal communication campaigns.
 Indeed, this kind of initiative can be easily implemented, and it allows you to move quickly during change.

 Keep in mind that with this type of initiative, you’re going to deliberately survey a small group of employees from different departments.